Appraiser Machine Logo

 But the one time it's not fine - the one time the stale template language makes it through, or the C/Q inconsistency triggers a revision, or the missing adjustment support creates a multi-day back-and-forth - that one time costs you an hour of rework, a hit to your panel standing, and the stress of knowing it was preventable.

-Five to ten minutes of systematic review versus hours of revision rework and the slow erosion of your professional reputation.
+A 143-item AI checklist plus contradiction detection runs in a couple minutes.
+That's versus hours of revision rework and the slow erosion of your professional reputation.
 The math isn't complicated.

 Related Articles: